 You must ask permission before taking photos.
 Each ministry/environment has different reasons and protocols for picture taking.
 Do not post any pictures on social media without prior permission.
 Please ask your Strong Tower leader if it hasn’t been discussed ahead of time.

-Are these trips mostly just about going on tours?
+Are these trips basically just a tour?

 No. We will be financially helping those in need, working on building projects, and continuing to develop relationships with our friends south of the border.

 A typical day will involve getting together to eat breakfast at 6:30am, then praying and starting out on our journey.
 We will typically visit numerous ministries in the same day with a couple of hours of driving per day.
 We will normally return to our lodging facility for dinner or eat dinner on the way back.
 The evening will include a brief Bible study and time for fellowship, often centered around a campfire.
 Please be ready to depart each day at the appointed time.
 When we are late, we make those who have committed their lives to full-time service wait for us.
 In some cases being late may preclude us from ministry opportunities.

 Do I need to get Mexican pesos before going?